Competitive and Revenue-Optimal Pricing with Budgets -- [latest version] [arXiv]

 [Exemplary track paper award]

-Equitable Pricing in Auctions [arXiv]
+Equitable Auctions [latest version] [arXiv]

 [Simon Finster, Patrick Loiseau, Simon Mauras, Mathieu Molina, and Bary Pradelski]

-[Young Economists' Essay Awards Finalist EARIE 2021, Best Paper nominee Econometric Society Winter School 2020]
+Best Paper nominee Econometric Society Winter School 2020]

-I study equilibria in Product-Mix, sequential, and simultaneous auctions, which are used to sell differentiated, indivisible goods.
+differentiated, indivisible goods.
 A flexible bidder with unit demand, interested in buying any of the goods, competes against several inflexible bidders, each interested in only one specific good.
-For first-price and second-price payments, I obtain theoretical results on equilibrium bidding, and compare efficiency, revenue, and bidder surplus numerically.
+For first-price and second-price payments, we obtain theoretical results on equilibrium bidding, and compare efficiency, revenue, and bidder surplus numerically.
 Differences in outcomes between Product-Mix and sequential auctions are small for a range of value distributions.
 The simultaneous auction performs worst in all dimensions, and differences in performance vary substantially with the degree of competition the flexible bidder faces.